vkoskiv/nmc2/README.md

 * canvas_save_interval_sec - Save the canvas to db once every this many seconds
 * websocket_ping_interval_sec - Ping active websockets every this many seconds
 * admin_uuid - Doesn't have to be an uuid.
 Just the password to invoke admin commands at runtime (see tools directory)
+* listen_url - Address, port for listening
+* dbase_file - Name of the database file to use
+* colors     - Array of colors of format [R, G, B, id]. id has to be unique.
+Order in array determines which order they show up in the client.

 You can reload the config file at runtime by sending SIGUSR1 to the running process:
 `kill -SIGUSR1 $(pidof nmc2)`